DHRI-Curriculum/intro-python-workshop/lessons.md

 while True:
 ```

-Make sure that everything under `while True:` is indented (this is called a code block).
+Make sure that everything under `while True:` is indented (this creates a "code block," or a group of lines that will be executed together).

-Once you get it to work, you can add more `elif` statements to include more and more books on the list.
+Once you get it to work, you can add more `elif` statements to include more books on the list.
 Then, run the program, adding books, sorting them and removing them.

 2. (optional) OK, I told you not to look at the Python documentation.
 But doesn't that make you really want to go look at the Python documentation?
 How bad could this "documentation" really be?
 What terrible secrets might it hold?